Simple yet full of flavor, these Roasted Beets are a healthy side or snack to make and keep on hand in the fridge.

 Toss it all together, and garnish with extra pistachios and fresh thyme leaves:

-- Can you eat the skin on roasted beets?
+Can you eat the skin?
 Yes you can (assuming you scrubbed the dirt off before cooking).
 It all depends on if you want the texture.
 The only time I have eaten beet skin and enjoyed it was when the beets were smashed and fried like Crispy Smashed Potatoes.

-- Can you freeze beets?
+Can you freeze them?
 Yes, but make sure to cook them first, either by roasting or boiling.

 - 3 large beets